Denied claims remain common for private practices. A 2025 analysis reported a 16% rise in claim denials from 2018 to 2024.

 To Whom It May Concern:

 Thank you for the opportunity to submit this appeal for reconsideration of payment.
-We are contacting you about the services rendered to [Details about the patient’s name, date of service, and services rendered].
+We are contacting you about services rendered to [patient name, date of birth, policy number, group number, health plan, dates of service, and services rendered].

 The argument you make